catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

   | 2acbd21e-39d5-41fe-8fb9-b3d61333f0c9 |      | bb609fa4634849919b0192c060c02cd7 | ACTIVE              | 192.168.2.201 |            80 | ONLINE           |      1 |
   +--------------------------------------+------+----------------------------------+---------------------+---------------+---------------+------------------+--------+

+  # The autoscaling.yaml file has already set up our alarms.
+So we can skip that step from the previous example.

   # When we look at our alarms before increasing the CPU workload we see the following:

   $ o alarm list